Get this font in here!

 This Article Applies to:

-Firewall is another major component of protection offered in Avast Business Antivirus alongside the Active Protection Shields.
+Firewall is another major component of protection offered in Essential/Premium/Ultimate Business Security

 Firewall monitors all network traffic between devices and the outside world to protect you from unauthorized communication and intrusions.
 The two profiles you can assign to defined networks are:

-- Private (Trusted)—Provides a lower level of security
+- Trusted (Private)—Provides a lower level of security

-- Public (Not trusted)—Provides a higher level of security
+- Untrusted (Public)—Provides a higher level of security

-We recommend you apply the Public profile to all networks that are not your private network, such as when you connect to the Internet in a café or at an airport.
-Network profiles are one of the rule matching attributes, meaning rules for private profiles are not active when connected to a network classified as public and vice versa.
+We recommend you apply the Untrusted profile to all networks that are not your private network, such as when you connect to the Internet in a café or at an airport.
+Network profiles are one of the rule matching attributes, meaning rules for trusted profiles are not active when connected to a network classified as untrusted and vice versa.
 Rules can be set to only apply to one profile, or both.

 Internet Connection Sharing mode: this option will allow a trusted user to connect to the internet through your PC and/or connect to devices connected to the internet via your PC.
 This opens additional ports, which could be a security concern.